neil7057/pjl_host_system/README.md

 -   Create a user for the group by going to the User tab and clicking 'create user'
 -   Name your user (you don't need to select AWS Console access) click next and add your user to your group clicking next as required and 'create user'
 -   Download and save the csv file with the user's credentials - this is important, you will not be able to access this information again
--   Back in GitPod go to your settings.py file and paste in the following code which tells the app to look for an environment variable called USE_AWS and if it's there to use the following settings to access the static files.
+-   Back in VSC go to your settings.py file and paste in the following code which tells the app to look for an environment variable called USE_AWS and if it's there to use the following settings to access the static files.

 ```
 if 'USE_AWS' in os.environ: